LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 {:start="2"}

-2. **Add bots**: create a better customer experience by greeting your consumers with a great bot that can immediately answer some of their questions, or route the conversation accordingly.
-You can create bots easily using the LivePerson Conversation Builder.
+1. **Add bots**: Automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
+Learn how you can easily [create bots](getting-started-getting-started-with-bots.html).
-3. **Automatic messages**: these are the messages that are sent by the system to consumers (e.g. ‘an agent will reply shortly’).
-You can customize the text of these messages so that they match your brand guide.
+2. **Automatic messages**: these are the messages that are sent by the system to consumers (e.g. ‘an agent will reply shortly’).
+Customize the text of [automatic messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-overview.html) to match your brand's look and feels guide.
-4. **Surveys**: there are two surveys you can set up for web messaging: one before a conversation starts and one when a resolution has been achieved.
+3. **Surveys**: there are two surveys you can set up for web messaging: one before a conversation starts and one when a resolution has been achieved.
-   * Pre conversation survey for routing: you can set up a routing bot to greet your consumers and ask 	them questions that will determine what skill (or another bot) the conversation is routed to.
+   * [Routing bots](getting-started-getting-started-with-bots.html#step-1-create-conversation-playbook) give pre conversation surveys that greet consumers and ask questions to determine what skill (or  bot) the conversation should be routed to.
-   * Post conversation survey: when a conversation is closed, or resolved, a survey can be sent out to 	your consumers asking them customer satisfaction or any other questions you require.
+   * [Post conversation survey](data-reporting-messaging-messaging-dashboards-post-conversation-survey.html) - when a conversation is closed or resolved, a survey can be sent out to consumers asking them customer satisfaction or any other questions you require.

 {:start="5"}

-5. **Secure forms**: you can take payments or verify secured identify of customers using the pci-compliant secure form within the conversation window.
+1. **Secure forms**: take payments or verify secure identities of customers using  PCI compliant [secure forms](security-regulations-secure-forms-secure-forms-for-chat-user-guide.html) within the conversation window.

 {: .notice}
 Instructions for designing customer experience elements such as banners and messaging window UI can be found within each of the channel set up guides (linked above).